 Data on accidents at work are sent to the HCSO by the Ministry of National Economy.

-The source of data for fire outbreaks and emergency cases is the National Directorate General for Disaster Management.
+The source of data for fire outbreaks and emergency cases is the National Directorate General for Disaster Management, Ministry of the Interior.

 Fatal home accident figures are produced by the Central Statistical Office from mortality statistical records.